LiamButler04/Liam-Butler-C22306471-Dissertation/README.md

 - Crime is strongly spatially clustered
 - Time series models capture trends but struggle at local level

+## How to Run

+To run this project, you must first upload the provided ZIP folder containing all required datasets.

+1. Download and extract the ZIP folder.
+2. Upload the extracted files into your working environment (e.g. Google Colab or local machine).
+3. Ensure all file paths in the notebook match the uploaded data.
+4. Run the notebook from top to bottom.

+The code will not run correctly without the data included in the ZIP folder.
 ## Tools & Libraries
 - Python (Pandas, NumPy, Matplotlib)
 - Scikit-learn